GraysonCAdams/todoist-bridge/wiki/Google-Setup.md

      google:
        enabled: true
        use_homeassistant_redirect: true
-       oauth_port: 3000
+       oauth_port: 3000  # Must match the port in my.home-assistant.io URL
    ```

 3. **Ensure Google Cloud Console has the correct redirect URI**:
    - `https://my.home-assistant.io/redirect/oauth`

+4. **Ensure port 3000 is accessible**:
+   - If running in Docker, expose port 3000: `ports: - "3000:3000"`
+   - If behind a firewall, allow incoming connections on port 3000

 ### First Authorization

 1. Start Todoist Bridge
 2. It will print an authorization URL to the console
-3. Visit the URL in your browser
+3. Visit the URL in your browser (use the same browser where you configured my.home-assistant.io)
 4. Sign in with your Google account
 5. Grant access to Google Tasks
 6. You'll be redirected through my.home-assistant.io to your server
 7. The token is saved automatically

+### Common Mistake

+**Wrong**: `http://192.168.1.140:8123` (This is Home Assistant's port!)
+**Right**: `http://192.168.1.140:3000` (This is Todoist Bridge's port)

 ## Alternative: Direct OAuth